Best Fall Plants for Stunning Vinyl Roof Decks

-With fall saying goodbye to summer and hello to winter, you might be thinking that your vinyl roof deck is starting to look a little barren.
-With a bit of color and good choices, you can have beautiful plants for vinyl roof decks well into the winter months.
-Here’s where to start:
+With fall saying goodbye to summer and hello to winter, you might be thinking of fall deck plants so that your vinyl roof deck doesn’t start to look a little barren.
+With a bit of color and good choices, you can have beautiful deck plants for your vinyl roof deck, balcony, or patio well into the winter months.
+Here’s where to start.

 Tip: Grasses are a great choice and tend to work all year round, so you don’t have to replace them.